RoboCade: Gamifying Robot Data Collection: Experiments

 \paragraph{Dependent Measures.} After each task, users complete a qualitative survey regarding how intuitive they found each condition, their level of enjoyment, and their level of motivation to continue the session, on a Likert scale from 1--7.

 \paragraph{Results.} We report subjective survey results in \cref{fig:user_study_likert}.
 We run Wilcoxon signed-rank tests with Holm-Bonferroni correction to compare user ratings for RoboCade and the non-gamified system.
 Users report that they prefer the gamified RoboCade system as being more intuitive (+27\%), enjoyable (+24\%), and leading to a higher level of motivation (+24\%).
-This effect is more pronounced for \sScene and \sScan ($p < 0.05$, Holm-corrected) than for \sBox, where the effects are marginally significant, which we hypothesize is because \sBox is a shorter and easier task overall.
-Participants additionally have a higher task completion rate with the gamified RoboCade compared to the baseline system (77.1\% versus 69.7\%).
-Additionally, users prefer the gamified system to the baseline in terms of aggregate perceived usability, with an SUS score \cite{brooke1996sus} of $71.8 \pm 20.4$ compared to $51.4 \pm 22.4$.
+This effect is significant for \sScene and \sScan ($p < 0.05$, Holm-corrected).
+For \sBox, the user preference is only marginally significant, which we hypothesize is because \sBox is a shorter and easier task overall.
+Participants also have a higher task completion rate with RoboCade compared to the baseline system (77.1\% versus 69.7\%).
+Additionally, a paired $t$-test shows that users prefer the gamified system over the baseline in terms of perceived usability, with SUS scores \cite{brooke1996sus} of $71.8$ (SD $20.4$) for the gamified system and 51.4 (SD $22.4$) for the baseline, $t(17) = 3.48$, $p = 0.003$.